tomtor/HDL-deflate/README.md

 FAST MATCH10 compress only has quite good resource usage.

+LOWLUT disables some options (DYNAMIC and multi block handling) for minimal LUT usage.

 ## Practical considerations

 In general HDL-Deflate is interesting when speed is important.
-When speed is not a real issue using a (soft) CPU with zlib is probably the better approach.
+When speed is not a real issue using a (soft) CPU with zlib and dynamic RAM is probably the better approach.
 Especially decompression is also reasonable fast with a CPU and HDL-Deflate needs a lot of BRAM when configured to decompress ANY deflate input stream.

 Compression is another story because it is a LOT faster in hardware with the `FAST` option and uses a reasonable amount of LUTs.

+Decompression only mode with the LOWLUT option can be interesting because it also has a reasonable size (comparable with a soft CPU).

 # FPGA validation